What’s all this ponzi and phish talk about anyway?

-It might seem glaringly obvious when you’ve received an email with spam content or a link to a website that you absolutely know is a no-go but such scams are still very alive and well and are becoming more sophisticated by the day.
+It might seem glaringly obvious when you’ve received an email with spam content or a link to a website that you absolutely know is a no-go but such scams are still very alive and well and is becoming more sophisticated by the day.

 There are still far too many individuals falling prey to the email that bequeaths them $10,000,000.00 because he’s the last surviving New Zealander with the same surname.
-These little attractive emails can be to our financial detriment, and most people who have indulged them have landed up in debt counselling and applying for credit just to save themselves from a complete debt trap.
+These little attractive emails can be to our financial detriment, and most people who have indulged in them have landed up in debt counselling and applying for credit just to save themselves from a complete debt trap.

 Ponzi schemes & phishing

 Two big-time favourites that have been doing their rounds for a good number of years now are ponzi schemes and phishing!
 You might think phishing sounds quite harmless, but that all depends on whether you’re throwing the fish back or getting swallowed by an enormous shark that crept up at the tail side of the boat!

 Whatever it is, be careful because you might not have had a lot of money to start with and by the time they’re done with you, your entire bank account could be drained, leaving you penniless and in desperate need of a personal loan to cover your monthly expenses.